deepakkishore4578/Student-Enrollment-and-Attendance-Manager/README.md

 Information Reporting: Print detailed reports on students' progress, including lectures finished, attended, and required for meeting attendance goals.

-"Classes and Their Responsibilities"
+# Classes and Their Responsibilities
 Course
 The Course class represents an academic course and provides functionality to track lecture progress and attendance:

-Attributes:
+# Attributes:

 totalLectures: Total number of lectures for the course.
 lecturesFinished: Number of lectures completed.